intuit turbotax

 Story-format reveal of personal data

 Don't present aggregated personal data as a dashboard.
-Present it as a tappable story — emotional, paced, surprising.
+Present it as a paced, tappable story — emotional, surprising, shareable.
 Turn dry data into narrative.

 Spotify Wrapped 2024 mobile story experience